If you have been involved in, or affected by, a traumatic event such as a terror attack, then it is likely that you will suffer short-term effects.

 - be willing to listen to others who may need to talk about how they feel

-- take time to cry if you need to – letting feelings out is helpful in the long run
+- take time to cry if you need to – letting feelings out is helpful

 - ask for emotional and practical support from friends, family members, your community or religious centre